Barkhausen-Institut/usrp_uhd_wrapper/docs/synchronisation.rst

 After `System.syncTimeOut` seconds we check if the synchronisation is still valid.

-You may check the :py:class:`documentation of the System class <usrp_client.system.System>`
+You may check the :py:class:`documentation of the System class <usrp_client.system.System>`.

 The radio frequencies need to be synchronized again.
 This does not need to be triggered however.